-The fall 2021 application will open on 5 July and close on 5 September.
-Applicants will be notified of their results on 19 October 2021.
-Awardees will be able to access their funds starting in January 2022.
+The spring 2022 application will open on 11 January and close on 8 March.
+Applicants will be notified of their results on 18 April 2022.
+Awardees will be able to access their funds starting in May 2022 (Term 5).

 To be eligible for the IB UoPeople scholarship, students must meet the following requirements:

 - Applicants must hold a bachelor’s degree and be fluent in English.

 - Applicants cannot already hold a master’s degree in any subject area.

 - All application materials must be in English, including resumes and professional letters of recommendation.

 - Submissions without all application materials by the application deadline will not be considered.
 This includes video interviews and letters of recommendation.